Coast Guard, Navy boats collide in Alaska; 9 injured

 The Coast Guard boat carries a minimum crew of three and usually four, McCann said.
 Additional personnel would have been on board for the training session.

-Both vessels were damaged but McCann did not have an indication of how badly.
+McCann did not have an indication of how badly the boats were damaged.

 “The extent will be determined by the investigation,” he said.